hapax/hapax.github.io/assets/simple-physics.md

  jump if most of the atoms in the cup are moving up.

-(c) If the cup cycles through a billion different random configurations a second, and the universe lasts another $13$ billion years, are we likely to see the cup spontaneously jump?
+(c) If the cup cycles through a billion different random configurations a second, and the universe (along with the mug and your coffee table) lasts another $13$ billion years, are we likely to see the mug spontaneously jump into the air?

 (d) Given that $n_C$ can vary by an order of magnitude, how does the probability of spontaneous jumping vary?
 Does it change your